Elena-Cantoni/CHOanalysis/documents/minimization.md

 ## ```tot_weighted_sum(m_sum_w_dist, m_dist, txt_files, n_alpha, w)```
 Estimates weighted sum of the distances for each curve and fills a dataframe.
 An overall estimation is led with this function.
 A weighted sum of distances for each CHO curve  with respect to human observer curve is done and a dataframe is filled.
+This function works under a matrix dimension condition.

 #### Parameters:
    - m_sum_w_dist : empty matrix to be filled